• Skip to primary navigation

 Lola - Café Sazón y Vida

-Toasted bread, Slow cooked Mojo seasoned pork shoulder, creamy mustard, crunchy dill pickled and melted swiss cheese make this a delicious Cuban Sandwich with Mojo Slow Roasted Pork Shoulder.
+Toasted bread, Slow cooked Mojo seasoned pork, creamy mustard, crunchy dill pickles and melted Swiss cheese making this Cuban sandwich a crowd pleaser.

 Print Recipe Pin Recipe